 Phobos and Deimos are captured asteroids.
 Because of their small size and weak gravity, they could not pull themselves into round shapes.

 Jupiter is the brightest object after the sun, moon & Venus.
 It is visible 10 months out of the year.
 Jupiter is huge compared to Earth.
 It is basically hydrogen and helium, the same stuff that makes up the sun.
 If Jupiter were more massive, it would be a star.
 Thermonuclear reactions would have begun.

 Jupiter's dark belts and white zones are clouds.
 Rapid rotation causes these patterns.
 The Great Red Spot is a hurricane that has lasted centuries.

 Voyage 1 saw rings in 1979.
 They are faint.
-There are 79 moons.
+Jupiter has 79 moons.
 Galileo saw Io, Europa, Ganymede & Callisto, and they are called the Galilean moons.
 They disappear behind the planet.
 Io has volcanoes.

 Earth's rapid orbit takes it between Saturn and the sun every year.
 At opposition, Saturn rises in the east at sunset and sets in the west at sunrise.

 If we were looking down on the solar system, we would see Earth pass between Saturn and the sun.
 Saturn, Earth & the sun would form a straight line.
 Only the planets orbiting beyond Earth reach opposition.
-Mercury and Venus are never at opposition.
+Mercury and Venus never do.

 When William Herschel discovered Uranus in 1781, people were stunned!
-For thousands of years, people thought there were 5 planets.
-These 5 along with the sun and moon gave us our 7 day week.
+For thousands of years, they thought there were only 5 planets.
+These 5 along with the sun and moon give us our 7 day week.